 Most of Josephine’s research is within two long-term studies in which individual life histories of wild animals are recorded in detail: the Soay sheep of St Kilda and the red deer on the Isle of Rum.
 Such datasets allow exceptional multidisciplinary research across ecology and evolution, and Josephine has played a key role in keeping these studies going.

-Professor of Molecular Ecology, Institute of Evolutionary Biology, University of Edinburgh
+Chair of Natural History, Institute of Evolutionary Biology, University of Edinburgh

 Interest and expertise